Smarter Work HQ

 Quick wins (first week)

-• Add a Tidio free-tier chat widget to your website this week and set it to auto-answer your three most common questions: hours, location, and whether you take reservations.
+• Add Tidio's free chat widget to your restaurant website this week and pre-program answers to your five most common phone questions: hours, location, reservation process, parking, and your top dietary accommodation.

 FAQ

-Can Tidio handle online ordering questions or just general FAQs?
+Can Tidio handle actual reservations, or just answer questions?

 AI tools for related industries